Japandi design blends Japanese minimalism with Scandinavian warmth for spaces that feel peaceful and inviting.

 Try a black metal side table or chair to break up all the wood.
 Door hardware in black looks great against oak.

-Store blankets, toys, or even plants in them.
+Natural fiber baskets are store blankets, toys, or even plants in them.
 Rattan, seagrass, or bamboo baskets fit right in.

 These baskets blend natural texture with simple function, which is what Japandi’s all about.